-Moderate alcohol drinking and atherosclerosis are associated in the general population.
-Specifically, moderate consumption reduces the risk of atherosclerosis.
-The condition is also called atherosclerotic cardiovascular disease and arteriosclerosis.
+Moderate alcohol drinking and atherosclerosis are linked in the general population.
+That is, moderate consumption reduces the risk of atherosclerosis (AS).
+The condition is also called atherosclerotic cardiovascular disease.
 But most non-medical people call it hardening of arteries

 Overview